Key information

 Parts of the Great Wall at Longquanyu have been repaired, and the hike will also take us along unrepaired ‘wild’ sections, making this hike a great way to see both repaired and unrepaired Great Wall.

 We’ll begin the hike on a repaired section.
-On the wall here we’ll have long views of the mountains and valleys to the east, and looking west we’ll be able to see all the wall that we’ll be hiking on later.
+On the wall here we’ll have long views of the mountains and valleys to the north and west, and looking east we’ll be able to see all the wall that we’ll be hiking on later.

 The first repaired section is flat for the most part, but there are two very steep descents, including a steep dive down into a valley—not a lot of fun if you are not good with heights.